theodorostaloumtzis/CNN-Classification/README.md

-# CNN-Classification: Custom Dataset and CNN for MRI Image Classification
+# CNN-Classification: MRI Image Classification with Convolutional Neural Networks

-This project consists of Python code defining a custom dataset class for loading MRI images and a convolutional neural network (CNN) for classification tasks.
+CNN-Classification is a Python project designed for MRI image classification tasks.
+It includes a custom dataset class for loading MRI images and a convolutional neural network (CNN) model for classification.
+This README provides an overview of the project structure, usage instructions, and other relevant details.

 ## Overview

-- **classes.py**: This file contains two main components:
-  - `CustomDataset`: A custom PyTorch dataset class for loading MRI images and their corresponding class labels.
+- **classes.py**: Defines a `CustomDataset` class to load MRI images and their corresponding class labels.
 It utilizes PyTorch's Dataset class and torchvision's transforms for preprocessing.
-  - `MRI_classification_CNN`: A CNN model built using PyTorch's nn.Module class for MRI image classification tasks.
+Also, contains the `MRI_classification_CNN` model built using PyTorch's nn.Module for classification tasks.

-- **helper_functions.py**: Contains various helper functions used for data processing, model training, evaluation, and visualization.
+- **helper_functions.py**: Contains various helper functions for data processing, model training, evaluation, and visualization.

-- **cnn.py**: This script orchestrates the training and evaluation process.
-It imports the necessary classes and functions from `helper_functions.py` and `classes.py`, defines hyperparameters, creates datasets and data loaders, trains the CNN model, and evaluates its performance.
-Additionally, it saves the trained model, plots loss curves, distribution of data, and accuracy per class.
+- **cnn.py**: Orchestrates the training and evaluation process.
+It imports necessary classes and functions, defines hyperparameters, creates datasets and data loaders, trains the CNN model, and evaluates its performance.
+Additionally, saves the trained model, plots loss curves, data distribution, and accuracy per class.

 ## File Structure

-- **classes.py**: Contains the implementation of the `CustomDataset` class and the `MRI_classification_CNN` model.
+- **classes.py**: Contains the implementation of `CustomDataset` and `MRI_classification_CNN`.
-- **helper_functions.py**: Contains various helper functions used for data processing, model training, evaluation, and visualization.
+- **helper_functions.py**: Contains various helper functions.
-- **cnn.py**: Orchestrates the training and evaluation process.
+- **cnn.py**: Orchestrates training and evaluation.

 ## Dataset

-The dataset used for this project is the [Brain Tumor Classification (MRI)](https://www.kaggle.com/datasets/sartajbhuvaji/brain-tumor-classification-mri) dataset acquired from Kaggle.
-This dataset contains MRI images of brain tumors along with their corresponding class labels.
+The dataset used is the [Brain Tumor Classification (MRI)](https://www.kaggle.com/datasets/sartajbhuvaji/brain-tumor-classification-mri) dataset from Kaggle.
+It includes MRI images of brain tumors along with their class labels.

 ## Dependencies

-- Python (>= 3.6)
+- Python (>= 3.9)
-- PyTorch (>= 1.0)
+- PyTorch (>= 2.0)
 - torchvision
 - Pillow (PIL)
 - Matplotlib